jakenvac/NitroStream/README.md

 # Nitro Stream
-Allows the user to easily initiate a connection to NTRViewer for NTR CFW on the Nintendo 3DS Built on the NTR Debugger by Cell99 - https://github.com/44670/NTRClient
+Allows the user to easily initiate a connection to NTRViewer for NTR CFW on the Nintendo 3DS Built on the NTRDebugger by Cell99 - https://github.com/44670/NTRClient

 ![NitroStreamScreenshot](https://i.imgur.com/WGqP5mK.png)